 “Do you understand now?!
 Saving a brat or two doesn’t do any good… it’s not even consolation.”
 (Kurotowa, Hardcover Edition Vol. 1, p.
 329)

 Upon seeing Nausicaä rescue two infants from the Dorok town, Kurotowa scoffs at her naviety.
-I love Kurotowa as a character – he adds a unique blend of pragmatism and levity to any scene he’s in.
+I love Kurotowa as a character – he injects a unique blend of pragmatism and levity to any scene he’s in.
 On the surface of the situation, he is correct.
 What does two infants matter when hundreds and thousands of people of being wiped out?
 They are simply two more mouths to feed in a world that’s already going to hell.
 But Nausicaä doesn’t know how to be any different.
 She sees suffering and can’t not act.
 And so she does what she can.
 Her deed makes a difference to the two infants whom she saves.
 It makes a difference to the woman who eventually takes them in after losing her own children.
 It will even make a difference later on in the mind of an enemy.

-Even Kushana comes to admire and envy Nausicaä’s approach to life; she steels herself for a future of bloody revenge, trapped in a viper’s nest where kin shed the blood of kin for power.
+Kushana comes to admire and envy Nausicaä’s approach to life, even as she steels herself for a future of bloody revenge, trapped in a viper’s nest where kin shed the blood of kin for power.
 And yet, not all hope of redemption is lost.
 Kushana’s journey over the course of the saga is a reminder that it is never too late to break out of the cycle of self-destruction, for each choice we make and each step we take represents an opportunity for change, possibility, and growth.
 We just have to be in the right circumstances and frame of mind to see and seize it.
 I’ll speak about that more in the upcoming pieces.

 Both Nausicaä and Kushana reinforce the notion that the choices we make and the actions we take define who we are, how we are perceived by others, and most importantly, how we regard ourselves.
 The consequences that arises from these choices and actions ripple ever outward, connecting and affecting the people and the world around us.
 Every choice we make matters.